XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ### Numbers and Precision ###
 [String - Number]: #numbers-and-precision

-Currency amounts in Ripple require more precision than most native number types, so the Data API v2 uses the String type to represent some values.
+Currency amounts in the XRP Ledger require more precision than most native number types, so the Data API v2 uses the String type to represent some values.

 Within the String value, the numbers are serialized in the same way as native JSON numbers: